The facts behind Gabbard and Biden's attack on Kamala Harris' prosecutor record

 So what do the facts show?

-While at times overstating things, Biden and Gabbard were apparently pointing to a Daily Beast article from January that spotlighted comments from lawyers in the attorney general’s office saying that releasing parolees would prevent Calfornia from using the prisoners to help fight wildfires.
+Biden and Gabbard were apparently pointing to a Daily Beast article from January that spotlighted comments from lawyers in the attorney general’s office saying that releasing parolees would prevent Calfornia from using the prisoners to help fight wildfires.

 In response to that article, the Harris campaign said that “Harris was shocked and troubled by the use of this argument.
 She looked into it and directed the department’s attorneys not to make that argument again.”